 Earth Day is the largest global secular holiday.
 In 1970, the Earth Day movement began with 20 million people across the United States participating.
-Learn more about Earth Day History here and/or watch this video.
-Also check out resources from the Earth Day Network, whose mission is to diversify, educate and activate the environmental movement worldwide.
+Learn more about Earth Day History and/or watch What is Earth Day?
+The History.
+Also, check out resources from the Earth Day Network, whose mission is to diversify, educate, and activate the environmental movement worldwide.
 The organization is the world’s largest recruiter to the environmental movement, working with more than 150,000 partners in over 192 countries to drive positive action for our planet.

 Earth Day Overview and Resources

-The San Mateo County Office of Education's Environmental Literacy and Sustainability Initiative (ELSI) and Safe Routes to School program created a few different Earth Day resources for teachers as well as student leaders.
+The San Mateo County Office of Education's Environmental Literacy and Sustainability Initiative (ELSI) and Safe Routes to School program created the following Earth Day resources for teachers and student leaders:

 - Earth Day Lesson Ideas by Subject Area and Grade Level: This document provides a list of lesson ideas and resources that can be used with students during Earth Week.
-Resources are organized by subject area and grade level, and can be used in a variety of circumstances: settings, for in-person, distance, hybrid, and concurrent.
+Resources are organized by subject area and grade level.

 - Sample Earth Day Lesson (Integrated Subject Areas): This lesson provides a sample learning sequence for an Earth Day lesson that integrates content and skills from multiple subject areas.